 For Retirement Plan purposes, you should be familiar with the following terms:

-Base Salary – This amount is your base pay from the University including, if applicable, any stipend or other payments coded for payroll purposes as benefits-based overbase opayments, excluding overtime, one-time payments, other overbase payments, commissions and bonuses, or the value of any employee benefits.
+This amount is your base pay from the University including, if applicable, any stipend or other payments coded for payroll purposes as benefits-based overbase payments, excluding overtime, one-time payments, other overbase payments, commissions and bonuses, or the value of any employee benefits.
 Base salary amounts contributed under a pay contribution agreement to a 403(b) plan or to the Flexible Benefits Program or for pre-tax transportation benefits will be included in base salary for Retirement Plan purposes.

-The tax laws have a maximum limit on the annual amount of compensation that a retirement plan may take into account for contribution purposes.
-This limit for 2014 is $260,000.
+Tax laws limit the annual amount of compensation that a retirement plan may take into account for contribution purposes.
+For 2015, the limit is $265,000.

-Integration Level – This amount is $36,300 for 2014.
+For 2015, this amount is $36,900.
 It is adjusted each calendar year based on the Wage Base Increase calculated for purposes of the Social Security law, or the increase in the Consumer Price Index (Wages), whichever is smaller.

-An adjustment in the University’s contribution percentage based on a change in your age is made at the beginning of the month in which you attain the new age.
+An adjustment in the University’s contribution percentage, based on a change in your age, is made at the beginning of the month in which you reach the new age.